yasirunilan/GradeME/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Dockerfile

+Use i.e docker build ng2docker/grademe . in the project directory If you save the dockerfile elsewhere remember to change the paths within the dockerfile run your container i.e. with docker run --rm -p 80:4200 ng2docker/grademe open your browser - type use localhost as URL.